Human Response To Vibration

 In case of forklift operator, whole body vibration exposure can be reduced by

-- i) – Reduction at Source – Improving the engine vibrations by optimizing block, cylinder pressure, pre and post injection, etc.
+- Reducing WBV at Source: Reducing engine vibrations by optimizing block, cylinder pressure, pre and post injection, etc.

-- ii) – Reduction at Path – Using isolators on the path and by keeping the natural frequency of path components away from the excitation frequency.
+- Reducing WBV at Path: Using isolators on the path and by keeping the natural frequency of path components away from the excitation frequency.

-iii) – Reduction at Receiver (component in touch with human) – This is achieved by keeping the natural frequencies of the component (steering wheel, seat, floor etc.) away from the engine excitation frequency.
+- Reducing WBV at Receiver (component in touch with human): This is achieved by keeping the natural frequencies of the component (steering wheel, seat, floor etc.) away from the engine excitation frequency.

-This strategy of avoiding vibration is effective in helping the operator to work efficiently without discomfort.
+This strategy of avoiding whole body vibration is effective in helping the operator to work efficiently without discomfort.

 The way in which the human experiences the vibration depends upon many factors such as direction of propagation and frequency of vibration, which requires weighting filters to be applied to the measured vibration.